Optimization-Free Style Transfer for 3D Gaussian Splats: Abstract

 \section{Abstract}

 The task of style transfer for 3D Gaussian splats has been explored in many previous works, but these require reconstructing or fine-tuning the splat while incorporating style information or optimizing a feature extraction network on the splat representation.
-We propose a reconstruction- and optimization-free approach to stylizing 3D Gaussian splats.
+We propose a reconstruction- and optimization-free approach to stylizing 3D Gaussian splats, allowing for direct stylization on a .ply or .splat file without requiring the original camera views.
 This is done by generating a graph structure across the implicit surface of the splat representation.
 A feed-forward, surface-based stylization method is then used and interpolated back to the individual splats in the scene.
-This allows for any style image and 3D Gaussian splat to be used without any additional training or optimization.
-This also allows for fast stylization of splats, achieving speeds under 2 minutes even on consumer-grade hardware.
+This also allows for fast stylization of splats with no additional training, achieving speeds under 2 minutes even on CPU-based consumer hardware.
 We demonstrate the quality results this approach achieves and compare to other 3D Gaussian splat style transfer methods.
 Code is publicly available at \href{https://github.com/davidmhart/FastSplatStyler}{https://github.com/davidmhart/FastSplatStyler}.